- Search The Registry

 - My Account

 *Bobby Bonds was born on this date in 1946.
-He was an African American baseball player.
+He was a Black baseball player.

-As a leadoff man for the Giants that year, he shared the NL lead with 120 runs scored, the first of five consecutive seasons he topped 100.
+For the Giants that year, he shared the National League lead with 120 runs scored, the first of five consecutive seasons he topped 100.
 Bonds collected 200 hits in 1970 despite 189 strikeouts, drove in 90 runs as a leadoff man, stole 40 bases five times for the Giants, and topped twenty homers six times.
 Bonds averaged 34 Home Runs and 41 stolen bases from 1969-74, and, in 1973, came close to becoming the first player to reach the 40-40 milestone.
 For a couple of years Bonds and Mays were a fantastic defensive outfield combination and then combined with Gary Matthews and Garry Maddox for what he believed was "the fastest outfield that’s ever been put on a baseball field."

 Bonds also had a great arm and averaged 10 assists in his 11-year career.
 For the five-season stretch of 1969-1973, Bonds ranked first in the NL in runs; second in doubles, extra-base hits, and total bases; third in steals, games played, and at-bats; fourth in hits; and fifth in home runs.
 He was a two-time NL All-Star and three-time Gold Glove winner.
 Yet, after the 1974 season, he was dealt to the Yankees for Bobby Murcer, also an All-Star outfielder.